 - Consider transferring your miles to an airline loyalty program where you may find a better value than 1 cent per mile for them.

-- Take advantage of the 0% intro purchase APR for 12 months to pay off some pricy hotel stays over time, or any other expenses, without accruing extra interest, before the regular 14.24%, 20.24%, or 24.24% Variable APR starts.
+- Take advantage of the 0% intro on purchases intro purchase APR for for 12 months to pay off some pricy hotel stays over time, or any other expenses, without accruing extra interest, before the regular 14.24% - 24.24% APR starts.

 - If you have a Visa Signature version of the card, use the Luxury Hotel Collection to find eligible hotels where you’ll have access to extra perks and complimentary services.